SRS-Group-2/airspace-monitoring/README.md

 Pre-deploy operations:
 - create a project on Google Cloud, memorize the id of the project
+- login to `gcloud`
-- abilitate the following Google APIs (more may be required):
+- run the `act-gcp-apis.sh` script to abilitate the necessary Google APIs: `./scripts/act-on-gcp-apis.sh enable <project_id>`
-  - apigateway.googleapis.com
-  - artifactregistry.googleapis.com
-  - autoscaling.googleapis.com
-  - compute.googleapis.com
-  - container.googleapis.com
-  - containerfilesystem.googleapis.com
-  - datastore.googleapis.com
-  - firestore.googleapis.com
-  - iam.googleapis.com
-  - iamcredentials.googleapis.com
-  - monitoring.googleapis.com
-  - pubsub.googleapis.com
-  - run.googleapis.com
-  - storage-api.googleapis.com
-  - storage-component.googleapis.com
-  - storage.googleapis.com
 - create the following service accounts, with the relative permissions:
   - `aircraft-list` with role "Cloud Datastore Viewer" and role "Log Writer"
   - `airspace-daily-history` with role "Cloud Datastore Viewer" and role "Log Writer"
   - `airspace-monthly-history` with role "Cloud Datastore Viewer" and role "Log Writer"
   - `airspace-history-calculator` with role "Cloud Datastore User" and role "Log Writer"
   - `flink-sa` with role "Cloud Datastore User", role "Pub/Sub Publisher" and role "Log Writer"
-- push the following Docker images to a Google Cloud Repository, in the same region as the where the system will be deployed:
+- push the following Docker images to a Google Cloud Repository, in the same region as the where the system will be deployed, using `./scripts/build-everything.sh <project_id> <region> <docker_repo_name>`, after having set gcloud as the credential helper for docker:
   - `aircraft_info`
   - `aircraft_list`
   - `aircraft_positions`